WarrenGreen/CarND-Vehicle-Detection/README.md

 #### 1. Describe how you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
 In [4]

-I chose three windows that were large enough to either capture subparts of a car or focus on far cars.
+I chose four windows that were large enough to either capture subparts of a car or focus on far cars.
 I also chose the sizes to be divisible by 8 in order to maintain the number of hog cells.
 I did a 50% overlap as it offered acceptable results.

 ![](output_images/grid.png)